mtiezzi/mtiezzi.github.io/_pages/about.md

 ====
 - **[September 2020]** My paper ["Focus of Attention Improves Information Transfer in Visual Features"](https://mtiezzi.github.io/publication/2020-09-25-focus) has been accepted at NeurIPS 2020 Conference!
 Have a look at the technical report [here](https://arxiv.org/abs/2006.09229)!

-- **[January 2020]** "A Lagrangian Approach to Information Propagation in Graph Neural Networks" accepted at ECAI 2020.
-You can find more on the [publication](https://mtiezzi.github.io/publications/) section.
+- **[January 2020]** ["A Lagrangian Approach to Information Propagation in Graph Neural Networks"](https://mtiezzi.github.io/publication/2020-03-17-lpgnn) accepted at ECAI 2020!

 Projects